Blockchains/badger-docs/Upgrade.md

 Each oracle can set it's data sources via admin function.

-## Rebase Geyser
+## Distribution Pools (Geysers)
-The Geyser is not upgradable, this is the intent of the system - it's a promise of releasing tokens over time according to the preset schedule.
+The Geysers are not upgradable, this is the intent of the system - it's a promise of releasing tokens over time according to the preset schedule.

 However, given that the token itself & rest of the system can be changed it does not actually provide any decentralization guarentee.